 Milt Shedd helps found the UCLA Marine Science Center.

-Toward the end of his life, Milt Shedd combined his lifelong interest to learn about the ocean with his desire to support his alma mater, UCLA, in an effort to help them create the UCLA Marine Science Center.
-He gave them direct funding and his 67 foot boat, the SeaWorld.
-His signature enthusiastic leadership, helped them develop other funding and a business plan for the effort.
-Among other things, the UCLA Marine Science Center provides courses for high school teachers to learn about ocean issues so they can better educate the kids in their classrooms.
-This was a fitting effort for Milt and his longtime belief that the best way to ensure a healthy ocean in the future was to educate the people who are here today.
+Toward the end of his life, Milt Shedd combined his lifelong interest to learn about the ocean with his desire to support his alma mater by helping create the UCLA Marine Science Center.
+Shedd provided direct funding and his 67-foot boat SeaWorld.
+His signature enthusiastic leadership helped them develop additional funding and a business plan for the effort.
+Among other things, the UCLA Marine Science Center provides courses for high school teachers to learn about ocean issues so they can better educate their students.
+This was a fitting effort for Shedd and his longtime belief that the best way to ensure a healthy ocean in the future is to educate the people who are here today.

 AFTCO introduces the Storabutt, Goldfinger release clips, bait nets and fishing kites.